 Horses are always looking for a leader, and by having this strong focus you can show your horse that he can relax under your leadership, and trust that you will keep him safe.
 You are doing well to ride him in circles when he reacts, giving him something else to focus on, and containing him in that circle.
 Try also riding back and forth past the area that he just spooked at, while asking something of him, whether it’s a concentrated circle, a hindquarter yield, a leg yield, or anything that will ask something of him mentally and physically.

 And if your horse spooks at a dangerous spot on the trail, or if you think you’re in danger because of his spooking, get off!
 This is not something to be embarrassed about — it’s a safety issue.
 Getting off is sometimes the wisest thing you can do.
 Do what your intuition tells you to do — and if that’s to dismount, then do it!

 So, the bottom line is to put your safety first (remember your two children!); the fun part of riding will then follow.
 Seek the opinion of a professional (possibly even lessons for you and your horse).
 Be your horse’s leader.
 Stay alert and direct your horse; keep your horse focused and his feet moving.
 You might even consider another horse that’s safe and dependable; there’s no disrespect in admitting that perhaps this horse isn’t quite the right match for you.
 I want you to enjoy riding and to be safe — for your sake and the sake of your children!

 My May article in Horse Illustrated expands on this issue and concentrates on taking an anxious Arabian on his first trail ride.
-You might also want to view my video on this website: “Setting Up for Success on the Trail with a Young Horse.”
+You might also want to view my video on here: “Setting Up for Success on the Trail with a Young Horse.”